 A unique example of pattern recognition is facial recognition.
 Most humans could identify human bodies from an assortment of other animal bodies, but when tribes formed, in-group & out-group differentiation became important.
 That’s when it was essential to know members’ faces.
-Just about 200 neurons (efficiency max) from 100 billion neurons can efficiently map the entire human face based on a few focal points (a few near the eyes, jaw, chin, eyebrows, etc.)
+Just about 200 neurons from 100 billion neurons can efficiently map the entire human face based on a few focal points – a few near the eyes, jaw, chin, eyebrows, etc. (study on monkey brains)

 Pattern recognition in sound was also important to our ancestors.
 Our voices modulate along with emotions and this association has a social advantage.
 Without sharing any more information, listening to human voices can predict other’s emotional states.
 Emotional states predict motivation, behavior, ability, need for care, danger, etc. Giving automatic special attention to screaming & crying is also a pattern recognition-based survival advantage – to provide aid & care when one hears it.

 Ever imagine why certain melodies sound the saddest on a violin than any other instrument?
 The timbre of violins (sound characteristics) is congruent with human cry vocalizations.